-416-978-8049 35 Charles Street West, Front Office
+35 Charles Street West, Front Office

-Student family housing is available in 710 apartments on the St. George campus.
+Student family housing is available on the St. George campus.
 Priority for these unfurnished apartments is given to student families.
-The term "family" refers to students residing with their dependent children and to childless couples in a permanent relationship.
-The waiting period ranges from one to 2 years, depending on the type of accommodation requested.
+The term "family" refers to students in full-time degree programs residing with their spouse, partner and/or children.
+The waiting period ranges depending on peak periods, particularly between July and September.
 It is advisable to apply as soon as you are seriously considering attending the University.